Automatic for the People: Packaging

 "Neo-Lectra" ornament in Vaughn, New Mexico, similar to the one in Miami that was photographed for the album's cover.

 The album name refers to the motto of Athens, Georgia-based eatery Weaver D's Delicious Fine Foods.
 The photograph on the front cover is not related to the restaurant; rather, it shows a star ornament (a so-called "Neo-Lectra" or "Sputnik star" that was common in the 1960s) that was part of the sign for the Sinbad Motel on Biscayne Boulevard in Miami, near Criteria Studios, where the bulk of the album was recorded.
-The motel is still there, but the star is not since it was damaged during Hurricane Andrew.
+The motel is still there, but the star has not been since it was damaged during Hurricane Andrew.
 The slanted support where it was once attached is still present.
 "The album was going to be called Star at one point, hence the object on the cover that Michael had photographed and really dug," Scott Litt told Mojo.
 "It helps to have some kind of focus in the studio, so the photo was stuck up."
-The star photograph is placed over an embossed image, which is also included inside the album's booklet distorted on a white background.
+The star photograph is placed over an embossed image, which is also included inside the album's booklet, distorted on a white background.

-The interior jacket shows a two–three story circular platform that was the sign for the old Bon Aire Motel on the former Motel Row on Miami Beach.
+The interior jacket shows a two- to three-story circular platform that was the sign for the old Bon Aire Motel on the former Motel Row on Miami Beach.
 The Bon Aire and other motel row establishments have mostly been demolished for new high-rise condominiums.

 The back cover features a photograph of an old building with the track listing written over at the same angle from which the building is viewed.
-Other photographs, taken by Anton Corbijn, feature the band members on a beach.
+Other photographs, taken by Anton Corbijn, feature the band members on a beach and in the ocean.

 The compact disc release was originally issued in a jewel case with a translucent yellow CD tray, traded out with a then-standard opaque black tray on later pressings; the cassette shell was also issued with the same color.
 The yellow was made to match the color of the CD.
 The band would later use a similar method for their 1994 album Monster, which was released with a metallic orange CD tray on early copies (though this matched the album cover).